 Mikhail Bakunin

-Mikhail Bakunin was a Russian revolutionary who is considered among the most influential characters of Anarchism.
-His reputation made him one of the most famous ideologists in Europe.
-He was expelled from France for opposing the Russian Empire's occupation of Poland.
-He was arrested in Dresden for his participation in the Czech rebellion and was finally exiled to Siberia in 1857.
-He is well liked and appreciated by Peter Kropotkin and Noam Chomsky.
+Mikhail Bakunin was a Russian revolutionary widely considered one of the most influential figures in the history of anarchism.
+His reputation as a leading ideologue made him a household name across Europe, though his activism often came at a high personal cost.
+He was expelled from France for opposing the Russian Empire’s occupation of Poland, later arrested in Dresden for participating in the Czech rebellion, and eventually exiled to Siberia in 1857.
+Today, his intellectual legacy continues to be celebrated by thinkers such as Peter Kropotkin and Noam Chomsky.

-Bakunin's political beliefs rejected every hierarchical system in every form and shape.
-He wrote that in God and the State, "liberty of man consists solely of that he obeys the laws of nature not because they have been imposed on him by any form, human or divine, collective or individual."
-He rejected the notion of any privileged position, since the social and economic inequality implied by class systems were incompatible with individual freedom.
-He insisted that both capitalism and the state in any form were incompatible with the individual freedom of the working class.
-"It is the peculiarity of privilege and of every privileged position to kill the intellect and heart of man.
-The privileged man, whether he be privileged politically or economically is a man depraved in intellect and heart."
+He fundamentally rejected the notion of privileged positions, asserting that the social and economic inequalities inherent in class systems are incompatible with individual liberty.
+For Bakunin, both capitalism and the state were inherently oppressive to the working class.
+As he pointed out, "It is the peculiarity of privilege and of every privileged position to kill the mind and heart of man.
+The privileged man, whether he be privileged politically or economically, is a man depraved in mind and heart."

 Comments